Paulina-Dyulgerska/CSharp_ASP.NET_Core/README.md

 <img width="684" alt="EmailToSupplier2" src="https://user-images.githubusercontent.com/54845614/130651453-bdbc2a57-7e41-4227-a4c8-e2822837c4d0.png">

-<b>Expect product, substances and regulatory lists - they are the next stage of the development..........</b>
+<b>Expect products, substances and regulatory lists - they are the next stage of this project development!</b>

+<b>We all could цонтрибуте фор аetter World, with confirm articles and products, which saves peoples' health and life, our environment and Earth nature!</b>